TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

    :type: string

    If the module should be a submodule, the parent identifier, for example `web` has to be set here.
-You can find a
+Have a look into the
    :ref:`list of available toplevel modules. <backend-modules-toplevel-module>`

    Extensions can add additional parent modules by defining